jio-gl/vixify/README.md

 * *VDFVerify(pp, x, y, π) → {accept, reject}* outputs accept if *y* is the correct evaluation of the VDF on input *x*.

-Verifiable random functions (VRFs) such as *Hsk()* defined using a public-key pair *(sk, pk)* have the property that using a private key *sk* allows to hash a plain-text *s* into a hash *h* that can be verified using a public key *pk*.
+Verifiable random functions (VRFs) are defined using a public-key pair *(VK,SK)* and have the property that using a private key *SK* allows to hash a plain-text *x* into a hash *y* that can be verified using a public or verification key *VK*.

-VRFs are being popularized these days by the Algorand Blockchain project, although they use voting and do not use VDF as part of their consensus algorithm.
+VRFs are being popularized and use for leader-selection by the Algorand Blockchain project, although they use voting for Byzantine Fault-tolerance and do not use VDF as part of their consensus algorithm.

 VRF syntax and properties are as follows [1].
-A VRF is a triple of algorithms Keygen, Evaluate, and Verify:
+A VRF is a triple of algorithms *VRFKeygen*, *VRFEvaluate*, and *VRFVerify*:

- - Keygen(r) → (VK, SK).
-On a random input, the key generation algorithm produces a verification key VK and a secret key SK pair.
+ - *VRFKeygen(r) → (VK, SK)*.
+On a random input, the key generation algorithm produces a verification key *VK* and a secret key *SK* pair.
- - Evaluate(SK, X) → (Y, ⍴).
-The evaluation algorithm takes as input the secret key SK, a message X and produces a pseudorandom output string Y and a proof ⍴.
+ - *VRFEvaluate(SK, x) → (y, ⍴)*.
+The evaluation algorithm takes as input the secret key *SK*, a message *X* and produces a pseudorandom output string *Y* and a proof *⍴*.
- - Verify(VK, X, Y, ⍴) → 0/1.
-The verification algorithm takes as input the verification key VK, the message X, the output Y and the proof ⍴.
-It outputs 1 if and only if it verifies that Y is the output produced by the evaluation algorithm on inputs SK and X.
+ - *Verify(VK, x, y, ⍴) → {accept, reject}*.
+The verification algorithm takes as input the verification key *VK*, the message *x*, the output *Y* and the proof *⍴*.
+It outputs *accept* if and only if it verifies that *Y* is the output produced by the evaluation algorithm on inputs SK and X.

 ### Installation